dmoisset/s5/character/classes/rogue.md

 **Saving Throws:** Dexterity, Intelligence

-**Skills:** Choose two skills from Acrobatics, Athletics, Deception, Computers, Culture, Engineering, Insight, Intimidation, Investigation, Perception, Piloting, Sleight of Hand and Stealth
+**Skills:** Choose four skills from Acrobatics, Athletics, Computers, Culture, Deception, Engineering, Insight, Intimidation, Investigation, Perception, Piloting, Sleight of Hand and Stealth

 **Equipment:** You start with the following equipment, in addition to the equipment granted by your background: